Lost In Istanbul HomepageLost In Istanbul Logo

 Istanbul Metro Guide 2026: Lines, Map, Airport Connections & Fares

 Istanbul's metro is the fastest way to get from Istanbul Airport (IST) to the city center and cross between Europe and Asia.
-Whether you're landing at Sabiha Gökçen (SAW) or heading to Sultanahmet or Taksim, this guide covers everything you need — lines, fares, transfers, and the underwater Marmaray crossing.
+If you're landing at Sabiha Gökçen (SAW) or heading to Sultanahmet or Taksim, this guide covers lines, fares, transfers, and the underwater Marmaray crossing.

-Look for both the "M" and "U" symbols at station entrances — they both lead to the metro network.
+Look for both the "M" and "U" symbols at station entrances.
+Both lead to the metro network.
 The Municipality uses "M" while the Ministry of Transport uses "U" (for Ulaşım) on newer lines like the M11.

 All metro lines start with the letter "M".
 You can recognize the lines with the designated colors and codes.

-The metro connects directly to both of Istanbul's airports — making it the cheapest and most reliable way to reach the city center.
+The metro connects directly to both of Istanbul's airports, and it's the cheapest way to reach the city center.
 The fare is the same as any standard metro ride: ₺42.

 The M11 runs from Istanbul Airport into the city.
 The metro station is opposite Exit 11, about a 300-meter walk from the terminal.